 - Pet policies do not apply for service animals.

 - Additional fees or deposits do not apply for service animals.

 If you’ve been a Denver area real estate investor for any time, you may have received a request from your resident to allow a service animal or emotional support animal.
 Service animal and emotional support animal requests can be a confusing subject for many landlords.
 Let’s shed some light on this topic, and explain six aspects of service animals you need to know.

 Service animals are covered under the Department of Housing and Urban Development (HUD), a federal governance agency.
-Here are six facts about service animals Denver real estate investors need to know in order to provide the best possible environment to tenants that require this assistance.
+Here are six practical tips about service animals Denver real estate investors need to know in order to provide the best possible environment to tenants that require this assistance.

 - The request must offset the disability: Once it is determined that a tenant does have a disability, it must be determined that the request for a service animal will help offset that disability.
 For example, a visually-impaired tenant may request a seeing eye dog that can help guide them around your property.

 - The request must be reasonable: What is a reasonable request?
-This is where it can be a little tricky.
-At the end of the day, a judge will determine what a reasonable request looks like.
+This is where it can be a little tricky as what is reasonable to one person may not be reasonable to another.

-Under HUD, the bread of the pet may not be taken into consideration for the approval or denial of the pet.
-From small gerbils to large dogs, all animals may be considered for a service or emotional support animal.
+4. The Pet Breed is Not Relevant: Under HUD rules, the breed of the pet may not be taken into consideration for the approval or denial of the emotional support animal.
+All animals must be considered for an emotional support animal request.

 5. Additional Fees or Deposits Do Not Apply: Once an animal is approved to be a service animal or emotional support animal, Denver property managers are not allowed to charge additional fees or require additional deposits on these animals.
 As these animals are not legally pets, you are not allowed to require additional payments.
 Speaking of pet deposits, we suggest that Denver landlords never charge for pet deposits.
 Why?
 Find out in this post.